Lifting in the Cold

 This winter I’ve been training in a garage in Utah, and it has taught me a few things about training in the cold.
 This probably won’t help the experienced guys that lift in cold weather every winter, but the following tidbits may reinforce what they already know or educate less experienced cold weather trainees.

 Night time temperatures have dropped below zero Fahrenheit a few times, but daytime temperatures usually hover in the low teens.
 When it snows, the temperature will rise to the 20s.
 My garage temperature is warm enough to slowly melt ice and snow off the truck, but cold enough to make every breath misty.
 I would not recommend training or storing your equipment outdoors.
 If you know you’ll regularly be training in a cold room, basement, or garage, then get a space heater.
 If you already have a heating system, you may schedule a portland furnace repair home service to inspect or fix your heating unit.
+If you have a heat pump, then you want to get it serviced to ensure it is running as efficiently as possible.
+Professional bellevue heat pump repair is highly recommended to ensure your heat pump receives the care it deserves.

 Your attire will vary